 The short answer, the exact typefaces for the interface and the logo, and the free lookalikes you can install for on-brand design work.

 LinkedIn's interface — the feed, profiles, messaging and navigation — is set in its Source Sans type family, the open-source humanist sans-serif originally drawn for Adobe.
-In 2023 LinkedIn started rolling out a proprietary refinement of it called LinkedIn Sans, built on the same foundation.
-Both read as clean, neutral, highly legible sans-serifs.
+Separately, LinkedIn's 2019 brand refresh introduced a custom handwriting-inspired display face called Community, used to add warmth to marketing headlines and campaign creative — not the interface you read every day.

 If you only need the name to match a deck, banner or graphic: design with Source Sans 3, the free version of the same family, available on Google Fonts.
 That is the closest installable lookalike to what you see on LinkedIn.